"The tips of these scales...will turn you into a turkey!!"

 Book Ends: The Inspectors begins and ends with Axel fighting Beowulf, but the second time he's joined by Kyosuke.

 Break the Cutie: It's implied his "Ahoseru" personality is the way he used to be before his experiences in the Earth Federation Army back home (and Beowulf) turned him into the Noble DemonAnti-Villain/Anti-Hero portrayed following Continuity Reboot.
 Confirmed in Endless Frontier EXCEED, where amnesia makes him revert to this personality.

-Defeat Means Friendship: He seems to be moving in this direction in throughout Original Generation Gaiden, though he's not quite up to the "friendship" part.
+Defeat Means Friendship: He starts moving in this direction in Original Generation Gaiden, though he's not quite to the "friendship" level yet.
+Though a steadfast ally in Second Original Generation, Axel admits he feels uncomfortable around the others because of the bad blood between them.
 Still, he and Kyosuke get along pretty well now that they're no longer trying to kill each other.
-However, by the Second Original Generation, Axel isn't entirely there; while others accept his prescence, he admits he feels uncomfortable being around them because of the bad blood between them.

 Defector from Decadence: Via reboot, Axel used to be a member of the Earth Federation Army back in the Shadow-Mirror dimension, which was supposedly so corrupt and decadent it made the Shadow-Mirror look like heroes.